 A/N: Happy Christmas Eve lovelies!
 I hope you've enjoyed this chapter and I hope you'll join me on Facebook if you haven't done so already.
 If you have any questions please ask them and I'll see you all soon.

-Thank you to Capius who was the 900th reviewer for this story, close now.
+Thank you to Capius who was the 900th reviewer for this story.

 I hope you're all well and I hope you've all enjoyed your day, whether you celebrate Christmas or not, I'll be back tomorrow with an update for Lycanthrope Factory and another one for the Scaled Bits, I love you all,